|Guide||♦||3 Triplogs||0 Topics|

-Skeleton Mesa is the large mesa to the west of Kayenta, north of US 160, and north of Marsh Pass, which is the area to the west of Kayenta approximately near the Anasazi Inn.
-It is similar to Black Mesa, but geologically very different and it has had less human intrusion than Black Mesa.
+Skeleton Mesa is the large mesa to the west of Kayenta, north of US 160, and north of Marsh Pass.
+This area is west of Kayenta, approximately near the Anasazi Inn.
+It is similar to Black Mesa, but geologically very different, and it has had less human intrusion than Black Mesa.
 Unlike Black Mesa, there do not appear to be roads on Skeleton Mesa, and there has not been any clearing of the vegetation for grazing.
 There is also no coal mine!
-There is a trail which ascends a ramp on the eastern side of the mesa, and once found the trail is pretty easy to follow, but finding the trail is the hard part.
+There is a trail that ascends a ramp on the eastern side of the mesa, and once found, the route is pretty easy to follow, but finding the trail is the hard part.
 However, if you have been there once, it should be pretty easy to find.

-If you have no GPS, you can find the trail by looking for where the main body of the ramp reaches the plain and attempting to locate the trail on it.
-If you go too far north you will encounter an erosion basin, and too far south you will encounter a large sandstone hill (as I did).
+If you have no GPS, you can find the trail by looking for where the ramp's main body reaches the plain and attempt to locate the trail on it.
+If you go too far north, you will encounter an erosion basin.
+Too far south, you will discover a large sandstone hill (as I did).
 I went over the hill and dropped into a drainage before ascending a slightly lower sandstone ramp.
-Eventually I cliffed out, but I hugged a small cliff and found a way up to the main body of the ramp, and that is where I met the obvious cairned trail.
-If you go too far north, you will probably not find the trail, but you should know this when you see the massive teardrop shaped basin.
-The lowest sections of trail are braided and confusing, so you may not even be aware you are seeing it.
-This hike really needs a GPS enthusiast to record plots for the trail as they descend, but not while going up as that will confuse people if trying to locate the trail with them.
+Eventually, I cliffed out, but I hugged a small cliff and found a way up to the main body of the ramp, and that is where I met the obvious cairned trail.
+If you go too far north, you will probably not find the trail, but you should know this when you see the massive teardrop-shaped basin.
+The lowest sections of the trail are braided and confusing, so you may not even be aware when you see it.
+This hike needs a GPS enthusiast to record plots for the trail as they descend, but not while going up as that will confuse people if trying to locate the trail with them.

 OK, let's pretend you had an easy time finding the trail and are now hiking up.
-You have it pretty easy, and can follow it as it ascends to the top of Skeleton Mesa.
+You have it pretty easy and can follow it as it ascends to the top of Skeleton Mesa.
 The top can be considered the large sandstone area near the group of Ponderosa Pines.
-The trail continues on to the pinyon and sage covered mesa, but again, finding it is hard unless you know the way.
-There are erosion gullies and they look like trail at times.
-If you found it, the trail crosses over the mesa all the way to Utah, I am told, but I know nothing more about it once you are about 1/4 mile beyond the Ponderosa Pines.
-Return the way you came, and hopefully you'll have an easy time hiking down.
-I did, and went right to my car, but that was partly due to me following my foot steps. - Nov 01 2011 Jim_H
+The trail continues to the pinyon and sage-covered mesa, but again, finding it is hard unless you know the way.
+There are erosion gullies, and they look like trail at times.
+If you found it, the trail crosses over the mesa to Utah, I am told, but I know nothing more about it once you are about 1/4 mile beyond the Ponderosa Pines.
+Return the way you came, and hopefully, you'll have an easy time hiking down.
+I did and went right to my car, but that was partly due to me following my footsteps.